OpenChannelSSD/documentation/docs/source.md

 Current the NVMe device driver in

-    drivers/block/nvme-core.c
+    drivers/nvme/host/pci.c

 has been extended with support for LightNVM devices through

-    drivers/block/nvme-lightnvm.c
+    drivers/nvme/host/lightnvm.c

-The source code for the core is placed within
+The source code for the LightNVM core is placed within

     drivers/lightnvm/core.c
     include/linux/lightnvm.h

-with the block managers implemented with the bm\_ prefix
+with the generic media manager implemented at:

-    drivers/lightnvm/bm_hb.[ch]
+    drivers/lightnvm/gennvm.[ch]

-and targets with the tgt\_ prefix:
+and rrpc target available at:

-    drivers/lightnvm/tgt_rrpc.[ch]
+    drivers/lightnvm/rrpc.[ch]

-See the individual files for how to implement new targets and block managers.
+See the individual files for how to implement new targets and media managers.